baumanab/Udacity_MachineLearningEngineer_ND/projects/capstone/WestNilePrediction_report.md

 - [The Effects of Weather and Environmental Factors on West Nile Virus Mosquito Abundance in Greater Toronto Area](http://journals.ametsoc.org/doi/pdf/10.1175/EI-D-15-0003.1) Development of a spatiotemporal model variability in Culex pipiens and it's impact on WNV
 - [West Nile Virus and Climate](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3456354/pdf/11524_2006_Article_34.pdf)
 - [Local impact of temperature and precipitation on West Nile virus infection in Culex species mosquitoes in northeast Illinois, USA](https://parasitesandvectors.biomedcentral.com/articles/10.1186/1756-3305-3-19) Discusses temporal and spatial patterns of precipitation and air temperature on the timing and location of increased mosquito infection in the northeastern Illinois area.
-- [Climate and Weather Impacts on West Nile Virus](http://www.mimosq.org/presentations/2016/4WestcottClimateWNV.pdf) An excellent summary of the impact of climate and weather on WNV prevelance in Illinois and MI (summarizes much of the first few references in a slide show)
+- [Climate and Weather Impacts on West Nile Virus](http://www.mimosq.org/presentations/2016/4WestcottClimateWNV.pdf) An excellent summary of the impact of climate and weather on WNV prevalance in Illinois and MI (summarizes much of the first few references in a slide show)